TheLastProject/CSSBox/README.md

 When a visitor clicks the tumbnail, the fullsize preview will appear in the center of the screen.

-## Example
-An example page is available in the gh-pages branch, or online on [GitHub Pages](https://thelastproject.github.io/CSSBox/).

 ## License
 Creative Commons Zero 1.0